micha/jsawk/README.markdown

 produce text output instead of JSON, for cases where you will be extracting information from a JSON data source and piping it to non JSON-accepting processes elsewhere.

+It is frequently useful to supress the regular JSON output when doing JSON-to-Text transformations like these, with the `-n` option.

 ### Get A List Of All Sports